21602160/21602160/README.md

 - 👋 Hi, I’m ALI
 - 👀 I’m interested in MAKET
-- 🌱 I’m currently learning maket
+- 🌱 I’m currently learning maketing
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :through out this app

 <!---